getmubarak/SA/case study/Ride Booking.md

     * Accept: If the driver accepts, the ride is confirmed.
     * Decline/Timeout: If the driver declines or the request times out, the matchmaking service will attempt to find another suitable driver.

-### 3. Quality Requirements
+### Quality Requirements
-- 300 million customers and one million drivers in the system
+* 300 million customers and one million drivers in the system
-- One million active customers and 500 thousand active drivers per day
+* One million active customers and 500 thousand active drivers per day
-- One million rides per day
+* One million rides per day
-- All active drivers notify their current location every three seconds
+* All active drivers notify their current location every three seconds
-- System contacts drivers in real time when customer puts in a ride request
+* System contacts drivers in real time when customer puts in a ride request

+### Capacity planning
-- driver’s current and previous location :  35 bytes.
+* driver’s current and previous location :  35 bytes.
-DriverID (3 bytes for 1 million drivers)
+    * DriverID (3 bytes for 1 million drivers)
-Old latitude (8 bytes)
+    * Old latitude (8 bytes)
-Old longitude (8 bytes)
+    * Old longitude (8 bytes)
-New latitude (8 bytes)
+    * New latitude (8 bytes)
-New longitude (8 bytes)
+    * New longitude (8 bytes)
-- Since we assume one million drivers, we’ll require the following memory:
+* Since we assume one million drivers, we’ll require the following memory:
  1 million ∗ 35 bytes => 35MB
-- we get the DriverID and location, it will require (3+16 => 19 bytes).
+* we get the DriverID and location, it will require (3+16 => 19 bytes).
 This information is received every three seconds from 500 thousand daily active drivers, so we receive 9.5MB every three seconds.
-- We need to store both driver and customer IDs.
+* We need to store both driver and customer IDs.
 We need three bytes for DriverID and eight bytes for CustomerID, so we will need 21MB of memory.
 (500,000 * 3) + (500,000 * 5 * 8 ) ~= 21 MB

-- Now for bandwidth.
+* Now for bandwidth.
 For every active driver, we have five subscribers.
 In total, this reaches:
 5 * 500,000 => 2.5million5∗500,000=>2.5million

-- We need to send DriverID (3 bytes) and their location (16 bytes) every second, which requires:
+* We need to send DriverID (3 bytes) and their location (16 bytes) every second, which requires:
 2.5million * 19 bytes => 47.5 MB/s2.5million∗19bytes=>47.5MB/s